 Road race course map and route description

-Look at the road race course on Google Maps.
+Look at the race course on Google Maps.
 Blue marker icons where the climbs start and yellow marker icons where the climbs end.

 Most of the hills are on narrow, wooded roads.
 The climbs are generally are short (3-5 km) with average gradients of 4-7%.
 In between the hills are flat sections around the three lakes (Lake Lugano, Lake Maggiore, Lake Varese).